chcaru/gcnet/README.md

 <img src="./imgs/prepareGifs.png" alt="GCNet Precompute GIF Frame's VGG16 Output" width="980">

 ## 7. Running GCNet
-If you changed any of the variables in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.train.py`
+If you changed any of the parameters in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.train.py`

 This will load all precomputed data, build GCNet, expand the data (see figure below), and start training.